xinjie-liu/DifferentiableAdaptiveGames.jl/README.md

 Note: This repository contains the original solver implementation used in our research, "Learning to Play Trajectory Games Against Opponents with Unknown Objectives."
 Besides, we also published a more optimized implementation for the differentiable game solver ([link](https://github.com/JuliaGameTheoreticPlanning/MCPTrajectoryGameSolver.jl)).
 We kindly ask you to cite our paper if you use either of the implementations in your research.
 Thanks!

+## Run a Four-Player Collision Avoidance Example

+1. Open REPL (Julia 1.9) in the root directory

+`julia`

+2. Activate the package environment

+`]activate .`

+3. Instantiate the environment if you haven't done so before

+`]instantiate`

+4. Precompile

+`using MCPGameSolver`

+5. Run the example

+`MCPGameSolver.main()`

 ## Run the Ramp Merging Experiment